RAKWireless/rakwireless-docs/docs/Product-Categories/WisBlock/RAK5804/Datasheet/README.md

 #### Pin Definition

 The RAK5804 module comprises a standard WisBlock Interface connector.
-This IO connector allows the RAK5804 module to be mounted on a WisBlock baseboard, such as the RAK5005-O. The pin order of the connector is shown in Figure 6.
+This IO connector allows the RAK5804 module to be mounted on a WisBlock baseboard, such as the RAK5005-O. The pin order of the connector is shown in **Figure 6**.

 <rk-img
   src="/assets/images/wisblock/rak5804/datasheet/wisio-connector.png"